TackyTortoise/tackytortoise.github.io/_posts/2022-06-24-common-slacker-issues.md

 PrimaryActorTick.bStartWithTickEnabled = true;
 ```

-If this is done and your actor is still not ticking, it might be that you have overridden the `BeginPlay` in your class but forgot to call `Super::BeginPlay()`.
+Second, if this is done and your actor is still not ticking, it might be that you have overridden the `BeginPlay` in your class but forgot to call `Super::BeginPlay()`.
 Always do this:
 ```cpp
 void AMyActor::BeginPlay()
 {